abdslam01/rag-challenge-intel/README.md

 Today, with the development of AI and the emergence of LLMs, it is possible to contribute to this endeavor.
 The goal of our project is precisely in this direction.
 We aim to leverage the power of such technologies to preserve African culture through tales.

-More specifically, our solution, "GrandMA LLM," is based on a collection of tales extracted from various sources and different African countries, reflecting each country's folklore.
+More specifically, our solution, "GrandMaBOT" is based on a collection of tales extracted from various sources and different African countries, reflecting each country's folklore.
 The goal is to draw inspiration from these tales to generate custom-made original stories that respect African traditions and customs.

 Given the scarcity of solutions that include African languages and the need to democratize AI in our continent, we wanted to make this solution multilingual to facilitate its use by people who do not necessarily understand foreign languages.
 To this end, prompts can be written in Wolof, Moroccan Arabic, Swahili, Bambara, etc., and receive text in these languages in return.